alasca-association/tarook/docs/src/operation/vault.md

 Despite sounding nonsensical,
 this is an expressly supported use-case.

+### Terminology

+Pivoting has two sub-scenarios, depending on whether the cluster which is to be pivoted is already onboarded in a Vault or not.
+If the cluster is already onboarded in a Vault instance (either productive or the local docker-based development Vault), we call that *Case 1*.
+If the cluster is not already onboarded in a Vault instance (i.e. a legacy cluster) we call that *Case 2*.

+In *Case 1*,
+we have to distinguish two Vault instances.
+We will call the Vault instance with which the cluster has been deployed up to now the *source Vault*.
+The Vault instance which we will spawn inside the cluster and onto which the cluster will be pivoted will be called the *target Vault*.

 ### Prerequisites and Caveats

 In order to migrate a cluster to host its own vault,